The Collection 1982–1988

 The Collection 1982–1988 is a French-language compilation album by Canadian singer Celine Dion, released in Europe in 1997.
-It features twenty-eight rare songs recorded between 1982 and 1988 on a two-CD set.
+It features 28 songs recorded between 1982 and 1988 on a two-CD set.
 Previously these songs were released on separate albums: Gold Vol. 1 (1995) and C'est pour vivre (1997).
-The album was issued under many different titles, with many different covers, and by various music labels.
-It charted in European countries reaching number eleven in Denmark, number twenty in Belgium Wallonia, number twenty-seven in Sweden and number thirty-seven in the Netherlands.
+The album was issued under many different titles, with different covers, and by various music labels.
+It charted in European countries reaching number 11 in Denmark, number 20 in Belgium Wallonia, number 27 in Sweden and number 37 in the Netherlands.

 Background and content

 Thanks to the success of D'eux, which became the best-selling French-language album of all time, various music labels around the world issued compilations with Dion's early and rare recordings from the 1980s.
 After 1995's Gold Vol. 1 and 1997's C'est pour vivre, a two-CD compilation featuring songs from both of these albums was released in 1997 and 1998 in Europe.
 It was issued under many various titles: The Collection 1982–1988, The Greatest Hits 1982–1988, Premiers succès, Amour, Sus Canciones Más Bellas, C'est pour toi, Lo Mejor de Céline Dion, The French Collection, The French Love Album, The Solid Gold Collection, The Best of the Early Years: The French Collection, Ne partez pas sans moi and Avec toi: the Very Best of the Early Years.
 The compilations were released with many different covers and by various music labels.